ADHD Diet on a Budget

 Once you have decided what you are going to eliminate first, check your cabinets for any offenders.
 You may be surprised and what is lurking in the foods you eat on a regular basis.

 I am still shocked at the ingredients in some foods that I think are “healthy”, let alone the awful stuff in all that junk food that is so readily available!

 You have two options – throw out the foods with unwanted ingredients or just note to not buy those foods again on your next trip to the grocery store.

 Trips to the grocery store will now involve reading labels(the Feingold Association has a nice downloadable list to purchase if you are cutting out dyes and preservatives, as well as gluten and casein).

 If your kids are old enough, have them start reading labels.
-I let my kids pick snacks only if they meet our tough standards of gluten free, corn free, soy free, dye free and harmful sweeteners is not as hard as you think.
+Finding snacks that meet the tough standards of gluten free, corn free, soy free, dye free and harmful sweeteners is not as hard as you think.
 These snacks are kid and ADHD Diet approved.

 Focus on what you are adding

 Now, I never advocate being sneaky, but I have found the less I talk about what we are getting rid of the better.

 Focus on the food we are going to be adding and making it taste really good.
 My kids didn’t really notice I took out dairy because I make sure I have food that they love.

 While you are taking out the processed food, start adding in more fresh, whole food.
 Have your kids pick out a new vegetable or grain to try.
 Make a yummy fruit salad to keep in the fridge when hunger strikes.